Dynamic-Capital/Dynamic-Capital/docs/dynamic-capital-narrative-implementation-checklist.md

 - [ ] Ensure translations or localized versions preserve the macro-to-product linkage.

+### Verify

+- [ ] Store the approved paragraph and citation evidence in the shared narrative library with a direct link to the Maldives Data Tracker entry.
+- [ ] Check that analytics or heatmap tools are set to capture performance after the optimized copy ships.
+- [ ] Note unresolved reviewer feedback so optimization focuses on concrete adjustments.

 ### Optimize

 - [ ] Refine phrasing, formatting, or placement based on reviewer input without